insolar/observer/README.md

 ### Configure and deploy the Node API

-First, configure the API endpoint parameter in `./.artifacts/observerapi.yaml`.
+1. Configure the API endpoint parameter in `./.artifacts/observerapi.yaml`.

    For example: